Call4Cloud | MMP-C | Autopilot | Device Preparation

 The Sum of all App Protection Policies

-Obviously, there is a need to use mobile devices to access company data.
-These devices and apps need to be secured.
-There are many articles written about when to use MDM and when to use MAM or combine them.
+Obviously, mobile devices are needed to access company data, and these devices and apps need to be secured.
+Many articles have been written about when to use MDM and when to use MAM or combine them.
 This blog will be about troubleshooting App protection policies.

 This week we were enrolling new surfaces and mobile devices into Microsoft 365.
-It can be a struggle when you don’t have a greenfield tenant and you need to make sure the existing tenant gets a structured design.
+It can be a struggle when you don’t have a greenfield tenant and need to ensure the existing tenant gets a structured design.
 Migrating large organizations can take some time. you really don’t want to transform an organization to Microsoft 365 by night.

-We made sure group licensing is being applied.
-When a user is a member of this license group, they can enroll their devices into Microsoft 365, App protection will be applied and Conditional Access is applied to the same group.
-With a conditional access rule, you can require approved apps and require app protection policies.
+We made sure group licensing was being applied.
+When a user is a member of this license group, they can enroll their devices into Microsoft 365, app protection will be applied, and conditional access will be applied to the same group.
+With a conditional access rule, you can require approved apps and app protection policies.

 2. Enrolling the devices

-This week we began to enrol the first batch of employees with their surfaces and mobile devices.
-To make sure they could still access their Teams Desktop app and their email on their iPhone before their devices are enrolled, we have created some conditional access exclusions groups.
-So after their devices are successfully enrolled we could remove the users from the exclusion groups.
+This week, we began to enroll the first batch of employees with their surfaces and mobile devices.
+To make sure they can still access their Teams Desktop app and their email on their iPhones before their devices are enrolled, we have created some conditional access exclusions groups.
+So, after their devices are successfully enrolled, we can remove the users from the exclusion groups.

 So we did.
 The first batch of devices was enrolled and we removed them from the exclusion groups.
 No problems at all, all devices were compliant!… that’s what we thought.